happycube/ld-decode/README.md

 The `--bps` flag can be changed to `--bps=8` or `--bps=16` for 8 & 16 bit captures.

-The `--ogg` flag will use OGG encoding - Allows for 100GB+ captures & easy Audition/Audacity inspection.

 Change `<capture>` to your input file name.

 Reduce size of captured CXADC data (by 40-60%):